 - Start your day at the St. Helena Farmers Market, a local Friday morning tradition.
-The market is located temporarily at Napa Valley College’s Upper Campus car parking lot, just off Pope Street.
-Stock up on farm-fresh goodies, and check out some seasonal recipe suggestions here.
-Make sure to grab a breakfast burrito (or a few tasty homemade empanadas) to fuel up for a morning hike.
+Stock up on farm-fresh goodies, and make sure to grab a breakfast burrito (or a few tasty homemade empanadas) to fuel up for a morning hike.

 - Enjoy a 15-minute scenic drive to Angwin, park at the Pacific Union College tennis courts, and hike to Linda Falls to discover one of Napa Valley’s best-kept secrets.
 The trail to the waterfall is only about 1.5 miles round-trip, and it’s a fairly easy hike for all ages.
 Watch our IGTV video on Linda Falls to see it up close and find out more about this hidden gem.